 CC may collect statistics about the behavior of visitors to its websites.

-These statistics are used only to inform decisions on site design and user experience; are not stored on our servers; and do not contain any personally identifiable information.
+These statistics are used only to inform decisions on-site design and user experience; are not stored on our servers; and do not contain any personally identifiable information.
 These statistics are strictly for internal use and are not published or shared with anyone outside of CC.

 Protection of Certain Personally-Identifying Information

 Beyond that, CC discloses potentially personally-identifying and personally-identifying information only to its employees and contractors that need to know that information in order to process it on CC’s behalf or to provide services available at CC’s websites.
-The nature of the services provided by these third-party contractors include marketing, customer relationship and donation management, data storage, website analytics, and communication/customer contact services.
+The nature of the services provided by these third-party contractors includes marketing, customer relationship, and donation management, data storage, website analytics, and communication/customer contact services.
 Some of those employees and contractors may be located outside of your home country; by using CC’s websites, you consent to the transfer of such information to them.
 In particular, users in the European Union should be aware that their data will be transferred to the United States and that the European Commission has not found United States law to adequately protect the rights of data subjects.

-If you participate in the Washington, DC’s Host for the Climate program, the information you submit via our Google form will be added to a spreadsheet that will be available to prospective guests looking for a housing match.
+If you participate in Washington, DC’s Host for the Climate program, the information you submit via our Google form will be added to a spreadsheet that will be available to prospective guests looking for a housing match.
 If you are seeking housing and enter your information into that spreadsheet, the information will also be visible to other registered Community users.
 Only registered Community users (as well as CC and its employees and contractors) will have access to this information.
 While CC intends this information to be used solely for communications about shared housing, CC does not control how other users may use your information once you have provided it to them.

-In all cases, data will be stored only for as long as we continue to use the third-party contractor’s services or until you specifically request removal or deletion of your data.
+In all cases, data will be stored only for as long as we continue to use the third-party contractor’s services or until you specifically request the removal or deletion of your data.